Xochimilco Light Rail: Rolling stock

 In 1989, STE placed an order with Concarril for 12 all-new LRVs with similar capacity, to the same design as LRVs Concarril had recently supplied to Guadalajara's light rail system.
 Numbered 017–028, the order's first cars arrived in January 1991 entered service on 6 December 1991, replacing all of the Moyada cars except on the Tlalpan shuttle service.
 When Tlalpan service was withdrawn again in October 1992, the Moyada cars were no longer used.
 However, in 1992–93 three Moyada cars (005, 010 and 016) were again fitted with all-new bodies, now to a design intended to resemble the Concarril cars, this work being undertaken by local firm Sintra S.A.
 The three "Sintra" cars, as they were known, the fleet's last to use PCC-type control systems, entered service on 1 June 1993.
 They were withdrawn in late 1995, and shortly afterward the voltage of the line was raised from 600 V DC to 750 V. The newer cars had already been able to operate at the higher voltage.

 Four additional LRVs of the same type as the Concarril units were purchased later, in 1995, numbered 029–032.
-These were built by Bombardier, which had acquired Concarril in 1992, but were built in the same factory (in Ciudad Sahagún) and were nearly identical to STE's 12 Concarril cars.
-In the mid-2000s, four more cars were purchased later from Bombardier, numbered 033–036, and they entered service on the Xochimilco light rail line in September and October 2008, increasing the fleet size to 20 cars, numbered 017–036.
+These were built by Bombardier-Concarril S.A. de CV, a subsidiary of Bombardier, which had acquired Concarril in 1992, but were built in the same factory (in Ciudad Sahagún) and were nearly identical to STE's 12 Concarril cars.
+(Several years later, in 2004, Bombardier-Concarril was renamed Bombardier Transportation México.)
+These four cars were originally ordered by the Guadalajara light rail system, but were resold to STE after Guadalajara decided they were excess to their fleet needs at that time.
+In the mid-2000s, four more cars were purchased from Bombardier, numbered 033–036, and they entered service on the Xochimilco light rail line in September and October 2008, increasing the fleet size to 20 cars, numbered 017–036.